Lee Robinson (footballer): Rangers (first spell)

+Loan spells from Rangers

 On 6 July 2007, it was announced that Robinson would spend the duration of the 2007–08 season on loan at Greenock Morton.
+He was previously advised by Rangers' first-choice goalkeeper Allan McGregor to go out on loan to "get first team football".
+Robinson made his debut for the club, starting the whole game, in a 3–2 win over Clyde in the opening game of the 2007–08 season.
+However, he soon broke his finger that saw him sidelined for two months and did not play again for the rest of the year.
+But Robinson made his return to the starting line-up for Greenock Morton, in a 2–1 win against Stirling Albion on 2 January 2008.
+At the end of the 2007–08 season, he went on to make twenty appearances in all competitions.

 In October 2008, Robinson moved to Scottish First Division side St Johnstone on a month-long loan deal as back-up to Alan Main.
 Robinson returned to Rangers on 31 December 2008.

 Robinson later signed a loan deal to play for First Division club Queen of the South until the end of season 2008–09.
-Robinson played eighteen matches for the Dumfries club.
-At the end of the season, Robinson returned to Rangers.
+He made his debut for the club, starting the whole game, in a 2–2 draw against Greenock Morton on 3 January 2009.
+Robinson became a first-choice goalkeeper for the Queen of the South and played eighteen matches for the Dumfries club.
+At the end of the season, he returned to Rangers.
 Robinson departed Rangers in the summer of 2009.

 Kilmarnock

 Robinson then signed for Kilmarnock on a free transfer.
-He made one first team appearance in his season at Rugby Park coming on as an early substitute for the injured Cammy Bell against Hibs.
+He made one first team appearance in his season at Rugby Park, coming on as an early substitute for the injured Cammy Bell against Hibernian on 6 March 2010.
 Robinson claimed man of the match for his performance after frustrating the opposition with a number of saves including a penalty save which would become a trademark of his game in the upcoming years.